aliimran2000/portfolio/content/about.md

 +++

-I'm a Penetration tester and an aspiring Application Security Engineer, formerly a Frontend developer before moving back to infosec.
+I'm an Applincation Security Engineer, with expertise as a Penetration Tester, formerly a Frontend Dev. before moving back to infosec.

-Back in my Frontend Dev career am a very Big Fan of javascript, most especially Vuejs, which is a javascript framework, Well I developed my interest back in InfoSec, and i love working on Web applications security, someday i will look into Mobile Security.
+Back in my Frontend Dev career, i am a very Big Fan of javascript, most especially Vuejs, Well I developed my interest back in InfoSec, and i love working on web applications security, mobile app sec.

 #### Book/Article Recommendations
 - [Do The Real Thing - How To Practically Learn Something](https://www.scotthyoung.com/blog/2020/0504/do-the-real-thing)